 No businessperson ever got rich with their first product.
 Oh, apart from Zuck.
 Oh, and apart from and Larry and Sergey.
 Oh, and maybe Elon.
 OK, maybe some people get successful quickly.
 But none of my friends have.
 And I didn’t.
 And that’s the point.
 We’re not all superhuman.
 Most of us are hustlers.
-We get there by old-fashioned hard graft.
+We get there by old-fashioned graft.
 And that means shipping a large quantity of products.

 I’m an adherent of the “throw-enough-mud-on-the-wall-and-some-of-it-will-stick” business strategy.
 It’s not desperately scientific but it works for me.